 Sympathetic Paraganglioma

-Sympathetic paragangliomas are functional tumours (tumours that produce and secrete hormones) that develop along the sympathetic chain in the body.
-The sympathetic chain consists of the bilateralBoth sides. nerves that run parallel to the spine from the base of the skull to the coccyx (bottom portion of the spine).
+Sympathetic paragangliomas are functional tumourstumours that produce and secrete hormones that develop along the sympathetic chain in the body.
+The sympathetic chain consists of the bilateralaffecting both sides nerves that run parallel to the spine from the base of the skull to the coccyx (bottom portion of the spine).
 The nerves in this chain are primarily responsible for the ‘fight or flight’ responses, such as sweat, reflexes and accelerated heart rate.
-These types of tumours generally have a higher rate of metastasisKnown as secondary cancer, it grows/spreads from the original/ primary cancer. (cancerA disease where abnormal cells split without control and spread to other nearby body tissue and/or organs.
-Cancer cells can also spread to other parts of the body through the bloodstream and lymph systems. that spreads throughout the body) and tend to be highly symptomatic.
+These types of tumours generally have a higher rate of metastasiswhen the cancer has spread to other parts of the body, also known as mets, and tend to be highly symptomatic.

 Parasympathetic Paraganglioma